djungowski/MockReduce/README.md

 - scope
 - done callback

-## Running the tests
+## Running MockReduce's own tests
-MockReduce was completely developed test-drive.
+MockReduce was completely developed test-driven.
 If you wish to run its own tests, clone the git repo and run
 ```bash
 npm install
 npm test
 ```

+## Changelog
+### 0.0.4
+- Install does not break the original connector when running twice

+### 0.0.3
+- Fixed "window is not defined" issue

+### 0.0.2
+- MockReduce can now be used directly within node itself (PhantomJS not needed anymore)